vivianakinyi/infoViz/README.md

 </div>

 <div class="section1" data-aos="fade-down">
-Technology has increased its reach to the average household in the U.S. However, there is a stark contrast between the demographics of tech companies making key decisions that shape the path for the future and the demographics of its user base.
-So much has been said about the importance of diversity in tech companies.
-Yet progress is too slow, and tech is still not diverse enough.
-Our motivation is to uncover the extent to which these high tech companies have not addressed these DE&I issues, specifically focusing on race and gender.
+<p> Technology has a very wide reach and has become integrated  into everyday  life for the average American.
+But who are the people making key decisions that impact millions of people in the country?
+And do they represent the U.S. population that they serve? </p>

+<p> Let’s explore how the tech industry has handled Diversity, Equity, and Inclusion, especially around gender and race. </p>

 </div>

 <div class="section2">